 Eagle Head Rock is a distinctive and notable rock formation within the Royal National Park, situated near the Curracurrang Falls.
 These falls create a captivating optical illusion, seemingly flowing upward from the ocean, enhancing the unique charm of this natural wonder.

-Look out for possoms and reptiles while walking in the Royal National Park.
+Be vigilant for possums and reptiles as you stroll through the Royal National Park.

-- Public Transport: Unfortunately, there are no public transportation to the starting point of the walk Wattamolla car park.
+- By Public Transport: Unfortunately, no public transportation is available to reach the walk’s starting point at Wattamolla Car Park.

-Walk to the Eagle Rock from Wattamolla Car Park
+Walk to the Eagle Rock Royal National Park from Wattamolla Car Park

-- Starting and finishing point of the track: Wattamolla Car Park.
+- The starting and finishing point of the track: Wattamolla Car Park.